 For policies that come with health-related riders (like a critical illness rider), you can claim an additional tax deduction under Section 80D.
 The maximum deduction allowed here is ₹25,000 per year for you, your spouse, and dependent children.

-Under Section 10(10D), any payout you or your family receive from the life insurance policy, whether a maturity benefit or death benefit, is tax-exempt.
+Under Section 10(10D), any payout you or your family receives from the life insurance policy, whether a maturity benefit or death benefit, is tax-exempt.
 This makes life insurance a great security tool and a wise investment.

 From April 1, 2023, life insurance plans issued after this date will only have tax-exempt maturity benefits if the annual premium is less than ₹5 lakh.
 The payout will be taxed as part of your income if the premium exceeds this amount.
 For plans issued after April 1, 2012, maturity and death benefits (along with any bonus) are tax-free as long as the premium does not exceed 10% of the total sum assured.
 For plans issued between April 1, 2003, and March 31, 2012, the premium limit is 20%.